dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Compiling_and_Running_Programs.md

     rm hw3
 ```

 That's it.
 When you run `make`, the system will execute each command.
-Each command is indented by *a single tab* &mdash *not spaces*.
+Each command is indented by *a single tab* &mdash; *not spaces*.
 Also notice the colon after `all`.

 The `clean` target removes the executables when you run